licensezero/guide.licensezero.com/index.md

 License Zero starts where you exercise your power as the owner of intellectual property in your work: in your project's `LICENSE` file.
 You might currently use [The MIT License](https://spdx.org/licenses/MIT), [a BSD license](https://spdx.org/licenses/BSD-2-Clause), or a similar open source license there now.
 License Zero offers you two alternatives:

+1.  <a id="parity"></a>[The Parity Public License](https://licensezero.com/licenses/parity) (<dfn>Parity</dfn>) works a bit like the Creative Commons Share Alike(https://creativecommons.org/licenses/by-sa/4.0/) or the [AGPL](https://www.gnu.org/licenses/agpl-3.0.html), but requires users to release more of their own code, in more situations.
+Parity requires users who change, build on, or use your work to create software to release that software as open source, too.
+If users can't or won't release their work, they need to buy a private license that allows use without sharing back.

-1.  <a id="prosperity"></a>[The Prosperity Public License](https://licensezero.com/licenses/prosperity) (<dfn>Prosperity</dfn>) works a bit like a [Creative Commons NonCommercial license](https://creativecommons.org/licenses/by-nc/4.0/), but for software.
+2.  <a id="prosperity"></a>[The Prosperity Public License](https://licensezero.com/licenses/prosperity) (<dfn>Prosperity</dfn>) works a bit like a [Creative Commons NonCommercial license](https://creativecommons.org/licenses/by-nc/4.0/), but for software.
 Prosperity gives everyone broad permission to use your software, but limits commercial use to a short trial period of 32 days.
 When a commercial user's trial runs out, they need to buy a private license or stop using your software.

-2.  <a id="parity"></a>[The Parity Public License](https://licensezero.com/licenses/parity) (<dfn>Parity</dfn>) works a bit like [AGPL](https://www.gnu.org/licenses/agpl-3.0.html), but requires users to release more of their own code, in more situations.
-Parity requires users who change, build on, or use your work to create software to release that software as open source, too.
-If users can't or won't release their work, they need to buy a private license that allows use without sharing back.

 Both `LICENSE` options are short and readable.
 You should [read](https://licensezero.com/licenses/prosperity) [them](https://licensezero.com/licenses/parity).